snayfach/MIDAS/docs/install.md

 Add these commands to your .bash_profile to avoid entering the commands in the future

 ### Testing
-You should be able to enter these commands into your terminal without getting an error:
-`run_midas.py -h`

-For more complete testing, run:
+Run the following command to test MIDAS:

-`cd /path/to/MIDAS`
+`cd /path/to/MIDAS/test`
-`python test/test_midas.py -f`
+`python test_midas.py -f`

 Be sure to replace '/path/to' with the appropriate path on your system.

 ### Update MIDAS
 Move to installation directory, pull the latest version, and install:
 `cd MIDAS`
 `git pull`
 `python setup.py install`

 ## Next step
 [Download the reference database] (https://github.com/snayfach/MIDAS/blob/master/docs/ref_db.md)